-If you’ve never run campaigns on Google AdWords, you won’t know for sure what works and what doesn’t for your business until you run a few tests.
+If you’ve never run campaigns on Google Ads, you won’t know for sure what works and what doesn’t for your business until you run a few tests.

 It’s important to realize that there’s a chance these test campaigns won’t be profitable.
 In fact, if you’ve never worked with PPC and don’t plan to hire a PPC campaign manager, you’ll probably lose money on them.

 That being said, you can look at any money you lose during this process as an investment in your overall PPC strategy and plan to earn it back once you launch optimized and tested PPC ads.

 Ready to start?
 Here’s what you need to do:

 The keywords you choose for your test campaign should reflect your overall goals for your PPC campaign.

 The information from Google’s Keyword Planner plays a major role in this step of the process.
 You can also look at the suggested ad group ideas Google provides when you create your campaign.

 Simply paste the URL of your page you want to advertise and you’ll see several groups of keywords to target.
 This feature helps you identify keywords you may miss in your initial research.

 However, if this is your first campaign, it’s a good idea to run tests on a small number of keywords first.
 The quantity depends on how much room you have in your budget for test campaigns, but we recommend testing at least 10 keywords right off the bat.

 Determine your bids